International Programmes 2024/2025

 Submit application to

-Candidates holding a German degree apply through the online application form.
+Candidates holding a German degree apply through the FU application portal.

 Candidates with a non-German degree apply via uni-assist e.V.